 The Senior Gift Committee is close to reaching its goal of 98 percent participation.
 Senior Gift Reaches 94 Percent Participation by Nick Stagliano '11 News Contributor The Class of 2010 and the Senior Gift Committee announced on Friday, April 23, that they reached their 90 percent participation goal for the Environmental Endowment Fund.
 The Board of Trustees rewarded the class with an additional \$4,500 for the Fund, bringing the board's total giving to \$10,000.
 In the next few weeks before Commencement, the Committee will ratchet up support from their class in the hopes of reaching the final 98 percent participation goal.
 Megan Bumb '10, co-chair of the Senior Gift Committee, said of the Senior Gift and its importance to the Class of 2010: "As I see it, this Gift is an opportunity for us as a class to give back to the school that has given us so much.
 It's a chance to say thank you to the institution that has been a prominent factor in our development, and one that will continue to be a part of us for the rest of our lives.
 It's hard to imagine life without Hamilton."
 She added, "With our Senior Gift, we can do our part to ensure that Hamilton remains an institution of excellence."
-To date, 94 percent of the Class of 2010 has given to the Environmental Endowment Fund.

-A Word From the Class Presidents
+To date, 94 percent of the Class of 2010 has given to the Environmental Endowment A Word From the Class Presidents

-PHOTO COURTESY OF NICOLAS KELLER SARMIENTO '13 Nicolas Keller Sarmiento '13 We only have four years here.
-In a couple of days, that will be down to three years.
-Time goes by really fast.
-We all know that the class of 2013 has an awesome group of people.
-As your future class president, I challenge you to get to know each other.
-I encourage you to break down socially constructed barriers, prejudices and stereotypes to see our classmates for who they really are.
-I would hate to get to senior year having hung out with only a handful of people and think: "I wish I'd gotten to know more people and made more friends".
+PHOTO COURTESY OF NICOLAS KELLER SARMIENTO '13

+Nicolas Keller Sarmiento '13

+In a couple of days, that will be

+down to three years.
+Time goes by

+2013 has an awesome group of

+people.
+As your future class president, I challenge you to get to know

+each other.
+I encourage you to break

+down socially constructed barriers,

+prejudices and stereotypes to see our

+classmates for who they really are.

+I would hate to get to senior year

+having hung out with only a handful of people and think: "I wish I'd

+gotten to know more people and

+Let's make the most of these four

+Juniors are the ones who are going

+abroad.
+Seniors are the ones who

+are finishing.
+Sophomore year is

+naturally an "in between" year.
+It is

+up to us to make it amazing.
+I plan

+to organize events and activities

+geared towards sophomore bonding.
+I have a few ideas in my head,

+but I am open to any (and every)

+one who voted for me.
+I will not let

+Thank you very much to every-

 Seize the day.
 The time is now.
-Let's make the most of these four years.
-Freshmen are the new students.
-Juniors are the ones who are going abroad.
-Seniors are the ones who are finishing.
-Sophomore year is naturally an "in between" year.
-It is up to us to make it amazing.
-I plan to organize events and activities geared towards sophomore bonding.
-I have a few ideas in my head, but I am open to any (and every) suggestion.